 I’d be interested in advancing further either climbing up the ladder to eventually establish myself as a Mountain Guide or continuing down the coaching path and starting up my own business, even both!
 Whatever keeps me happy and helps fund big climbing trips so I can continue exploring and climbing all over the world.

-Ryan Mackenzie graduated from the BA (Hons) Adventure Performance and Coaching at West Highland College UHI.
+Ryan Mckenzie graduated from the BA (Hons) Adventure Performance and Coaching at West Highland College UHI.

 Apply for Adventure Performance and Coaching BSc (Hons)